Prabhav55221/slt-jhu/README.md

-# Sign Language Transformers (CVPR'20)
+# Sign Language Transformers - Clone for JHU Project

-This repo contains the training and evaluation code for the paper [Sign Language Transformers: Sign Language Transformers: Joint End-to-end Sign Language Recognition and Translation](https://www.cihancamgoz.com/pub/camgoz2020cvpr.pdf).
+This repo contains the training and evaluation code for the baseline paper [Sign Language Transformers: Sign Language Transformers: Joint End-to-end Sign Language Recognition and Translation](https://www.cihancamgoz.com/pub/camgoz2020cvpr.pdf).

-This code is based on [Joey NMT](https://github.com/joeynmt/joeynmt) but modified to realize joint continuous sign language recognition and translation.
-For text-to-text translation experiments, you can use the original Joey NMT framework.

 ## Requirements
 * Download the feature files using the `data/download.sh` script.

+* Ensure paths are correct - Refer to config in CONFIGS for path.

-* [Optional] Create a conda or python virtual environment.
+* Create a conda or python virtual environment.

 * Install required packages using the `requirements.txt` file.
+Please Change Torch Versions based on your CUDA and GPU installation.

+    `pip3 install torch==1.9.1+cu111 torchvision==0.10.1+cu111 torchaudio==0.9.1 -f https://download.pytorch.org/whl/torch_stable.html`
     `pip install -r requirements.txt`
+    `pip3 install tensorflow`

 ## Usage

-  `python -m signjoey train configs/sign.yaml`
+  `python -m slttransformer train configs/sign.yaml`

 !
 Note that the default data directory is `./data`.
 If you download them to somewhere else, you need to update the `data_path` parameters in your config file.
-## ToDo:

-- [X] *Initial code release.*
-- [X] *Release image features for Phoenix2014T.*
-- [ ] Share extensive qualitative and quantitative results & config files to generate them.
-- [ ] (Nice to have) - Guide to set up conda environment and docker image.

 ## Reference